smadhukumar/kafka/trandata/trandata.md

 Estimated time: 15 minutes

-### About Extracts
+### About Trandata

-An Extract is a process that extracts, or captures, data from a source database.
+Use ADD TRANDATA to enable Oracle GoldenGate to acquire the transaction information that it needs from the transaction records.

 ### Objectives

 In this lab, you will:
 * Log in to the OCI GoldenGate deployment console
 * Add transaction data and a checkpoint table
-* Add and run an Extract
-* Add and run a Replicat

 ### Prerequisites